 Use Coupons when Marketing on Mobile

-Coupons can generate in-store traffic as well as online store traffic, making them the ideal way to promote new products and services while marketing on mobile devices.
+Coupons can generate in-store and online traffic, making them the ideal way to promote new products and services while marketing on mobile devices.
 For instance, you might offer coupons in your mobile ad strategy to drive traffic to an eCommerce store.

 Coupons are important to a business because they make the customer feel valued.
 They also give them the incentive to visit your site or physical store.